pulumi/docs/pulumi-hugo/themes/default/content/docs/using-pulumi/esc/_index.md

   weight: 4
 ---

-Pulumi ESC Environments allow teams to tackle configuration complexity at scale, alleviating maintenance and operational burden and reducing costly mistakes, and creating a more secure by default posture.
-Let's walk through some of the key capabilities of ESC Environments.
+Pulumi ESC allows teams to tackle configuration complexity at scale, alleviating maintenance and operational burden and reducing costly mistakes, and creating a more secure by default posture.
+Let's walk through some of the key capabilities of Pulumi ESC.

 ## Import - Removing Duplication and Copy/Paste